-If we invert Eq.~(\ref{eq:momentumspinrelation}) and insert the relation between the density distribution after a time-of-flight experiment and the momentum distribution in the initial state of a trapped atomic gas \cite{Altman2004}, the spin structure factor can be determined in terms of the experimentally measurable density noise correlation $G_{\text{TOF}}(\bm{r}-\bm{r}')$, where $\bm{r},\bm{r}'$ correspond to the spatial coordinates after the time-of-flight.
+If we invert Eq.~(\ref{eq:momentumspinrelation}) and insert the relation between the density distribution after a time-of-flight experiment and the momentum distribution in the initial state of a trapped atomic gas \cite{Altman2004}, the spin structure factor can be determined in terms of the experimentally measurable density noise correlation $G_{\text{TOF}}(\bm{r}-\bm{r}')$, where $\bm{r}$ and $\bm{r}'$ correspond to the spatial coordinates after the time of flight.
 The formula is given by

-where $W=\hbar t/(a_0 m)$, with $a_0$ corresponding to the width of the Wannier state on the lattice and $m$ to the mass of the particles. $\bm{Q}(\bm{r})=m\bm{r}/ (\hbar t)$ describes the correspondence between the real-space location after time-of-flight and the lattice momentum in the initial state.
+where $W=\hbar t/(a_0 m)$, with $a_0$ corresponding to the width of the Wannier state on the lattice and $m$ to the mass of the particles.
+Here $\bm{Q}(\bm{r})=m\bm{r}/ (\hbar t)$ describes the correspondence between the real-space location after the time of flight and the lattice momentum in the initial state.